 - 1. The NSAA Golf Championship is intended to be a two-day event covering 18 holes each day. - 2.
 A team's five players who begin the championship are the players who will provide the team's scores. - 3.
-There will be no second-round substituting. - 4.
+Substitutions will be allowed prior to the school's first tee time based on a medical or family emergency that would force a team player to withdraw from the event. - 4.
 Players not a part of a qualified team and not having an official score from the first day cannot play on the second day. - 5.
 Final team standings will be based on the four best first-day totals from each team's players, added to the four best second-day scores from any of the team's five players. - 6.
 If 36 holes of the event cannot be completed, 18 holes will constitute a complete championship. - 7.
 If Day One is not completed because of inclement weather, darkness, etc., Day One will be completed on Day Two.
 There is the possibility that the pairings may not be changed from Round One to Round Two if the beginning of a second round is attempted.

-INCLEMENT WEATHER- STATE CHAMPIONSHIPS
+INCLEMENT WEATHER - STATE CHAMPIONSHIPS (Classes C, D)

 - 1. The NSAA Golf Championship is intended to be a two-day event covering 18 holes each day. - 2.
 If 36 holes of the event cannot be completed, 18 holes will constitute a complete championship. - 3.
 Weather conditions that may impact play include severe meteorological conditions (i.e. thunderstorms, snow, hail, ice pellets, freezing temperatures, high winds and heavy rain) which may endanger competitors & event staff and/or make the golf venue unplayable.
-The tournament committee is the responsible authority for all decisions required due to inclement weather regarding suspension, resumption, postponement or cancellation of play due to adverse weather conditions, golf course conditions, or the resulting unavailability of necessary event personnel. - 4.
+The tournament committee is the responsible authority for all decisions required due to inclement weather regarding suspension, resumption, postponement or cancellation of play due to adverse weather conditions, golf course conditions, or the resulting unavailability of necessary event personnel.
 If weather or golf course conditions impact the beginning or continuation of the event, the following policy will be employed: - a.
 The Day 1 round will be started if possible and if started and at least 50% of the field completes 18-holes, the remainder of the Day 1 round will be completed on Day 2 before the final 18-holes is attempted.
 Time will be allotted to change hole locations on the golf course between 18-hole rounds on Day 2. - b.
-If the Day 1 round cannot be started or if started, at least 50% of the field does not complete 18-holes, Day 2 will be used for Round 1's completion with the following options possible: - 1) The starting time of any delayed round may be altered. - 2) If further delays occur or play is suspended due to darkness before the Day 2 Round is completed by all competitors, the event will be shortened to 18-holes because of weather conditions, golf course conditions or the resulting unavailability of championship workforce personnel.
+If the Day 1 round cannot be started or if started, at least 50% of the field does not complete 18-holes, Day 2 will be used for Round 1's completion with the following options possible: - i.
+The starting time of any delayed round may be altered. - ii.
+If further delays occur or play is suspended due to darkness before the Day 2 Round is completed by all competitors, the event will be shortened to 18-holes because of weather conditions, golf course conditions or the resulting unavailability of championship workforce personnel.